ce6ac/cs2hack/README.md

 ## cs2-knower

-cs2 project for getting game data and displaying it on a web page
+cs2 project for getting game data and displaying it on a web page (also has aimbot :D)

 a lot could have been better, but since it works just fine and does not get detected on certain 3rd party platforms depending on qemu/kvm setup, i decided to just throw this project on github